 - Dr. Mrinal Gounder, Medical Oncologist, Memorial Sloan Kettering Cancer Center

 - Dr. Erin McKean, Otolaryngologist, University of Michigan Health System

 Virtual Chordoma Community Conference Series, June 2021

 Fatigue is one of the most common side effects of cancer treatment.
-In fact, responses to our ongoing Chordoma Survivorship Survey show that 59 percent of chordoma patients and survivors experienced fatigue since being treated.
+In fact, responses to our Chordoma Survivorship Survey show that 59 percent of chordoma patients and survivors experienced fatigue since being treated.
 It is important to get help managing cancer-related fatigue as it can have a significant impact on your quality of life.
 Watch this 60-minute webinar featuring experts, Pouneh Fazeli, MD, MPH, and Eric Roeland, MD, to learn more about the possible causes of fatigue, ways to manage fatigue, and how the Chordoma Foundation can support you.

 Options for comprehensive pain management